What Criminal Charges Should Disqualify a Job Candidate? Seeking Fair Hiring Practices

 numerouno

-I curently work in the public sector in the Attorney-General's department.
-Obviously this kind of organisation has to be seen to be "squeaky clean" so any kind of felony conviction is likely to see an employee terminated or a candidate rejected.
+I currently work in the public sector in the Attorney General's department.
+Obviously, this kind of organization has to be seen as "squeaky clean," so any felony conviction is likely to result in an employee being terminated or a candidate being rejected.

 I am also familiar with the early childhood and education sector.
-In this kind of role, offences "against the person" (especially children) would not be tolerated.
-However, property offences or fraud for example may not automatically exclude a candidate from a position.
-When police checks (criminal checks) identify these kind of felonies, a whole range of factors are taken into account in reaching a decision.
+In this role, offenses "against the person" (especially children) would not be tolerated.
+However, property offenses or fraud, for example, may not automatically exclude a candidate from a position.
+When police checks (criminal checks) identify these kinds of felonies, a range of factors is taken into account in reaching a decision.
 Factors might include:

-- age of the offender when the offence took place
+- age of the offender when the offense took place

-- nature of the offence and implications for the job under consideration
+- nature of the offense and implications for the job under consideration

-- good behaviour of the individual since the offence
+- good behavior of the individual since the offense

-- honesty of the candidate if they have declared the criminal history prior to employment
+- honesty of the candidate if they have declared the criminal history before employment

-There is "no one size fits all" here, and I believe that people deserve a second chance when their offending does not place the company, other staff or clients at risk.
+There is "no one-size-fits-all" approach here, and I believe that people deserve a second chance when their offending does not place the company, other staff, or clients at risk.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute